the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 # leanpub-end-insert
 ~~~~~~~

-Instead of defining the `className` as a string mapped to a CSS file, access the CSS class directly from the `styles` object, and assigns it with a JavaScript in JSX expression to your elements.
+Instead of defining the `className` as a string mapped to a CSS file, access the CSS class directly from the `styles` object, and assign it with a JavaScript in JSX expression to your elements.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~